CogComp/qaeval-experiments/Readme.md

 See [here](experiments/question-generation/Readme.md) to reproduce the results about human vs system-generated questions (Figure 3).

 ## Question Answering Results
+See [here](experiments/question-answering/tac2008/Readme.md) to reproduce the results about the QA performance/metric correlations on the labeled TAC 2008 data (Tables 2 and 3).
 See [here](experiments/question-answering/fabbri2020/Readme.md) to reproduce the results about the QA performance/metric correlations on the labeled Fabbri (2020) data (Tables 2 and 3).